-Dandelion worked with its local installer partner, Aztech Geothermal, to complete the installation of a four ton system in the 2,000 square-foot home.
+Dandelion also worked with its local installer partner, Aztech Geothermal.
+That’s to complete the installation of a four ton system in the 2,000 square-foot home.
 Dandelion is making home geothermal installations affordable by introducing several process and technology innovations, including for marketing, drilling, and financing.

 “We are so excited to be able to afford a geothermal system after all of our years fighting fossil fuels,” said Becky Meier.
 “While alternatives to fossil fuels have been available for electricity production through solar and wind power, there has not been an affordable alternative for heating and cooling our homes.
 Now Dandelion has provided an innovation in the clean energy sector that makes installing geothermal heating and cooling affordable.
 That is very exciting!”